Different by Design, but Made for Each Other!

 - Did you know that there are some key differences in perspective between men and women?
 We really are different, but complementary, when it comes to outlook on life

-- There are also at least 40 scientifically proven physical traits that make a man and woman different!
+- There are many scientifically proven physical traits that make a man and woman different!
 Check these out below.

-Man was originally created as male and female, so as the Bible says they would grow to “become one flesh”.
+Man was originally created as male and female, to be naturally complementary – so as the Bible says they would grow to “become one flesh“.
 Men and men do not grow to become one flesh, and neither does a woman with another woman.
 We were “fearfully and wonderfully made, as the Bible puts it, to be naturally complementary.

 Lets look at each of the points listed above in detail:

-What Our Children are Hearing: Its No Longer Cool to be Normal – be Queer to be Noticed!
+What Our Children are Hearing: Its No Longer Cool to be Normal!

 The media and the so-called celebrities that especially our youth are listening to a “role models” are all jumping on a bandwagon of saying they are “queer”, “pan-sexual”, or whatever, just so they can say they are not normal – and thus attract attention.